Honors Program Director: Spencer Magleby; Professor; Fulton College of Engineering

 Honors Enrollment Process and Interview

-Students who wish to participate in the Honors Program should complete a two-step enrollment process: first, complete the on-line enrollment process at http://honors.byu.edu and second, meet with an Honors advisor as early as possible in their undergraduate career.
-Consultation with an Honors Advisor allows Honors Program personnel to be aware of students' plans to better assist with registration, develop plans toward graduation, and consult on Honors Program requirements.
+Students who wish to participate in the Honors Program should enroll as a Pre-Honors student on-line at http://honors.byu.edu and complete HONRS 110 and 120.
+Students then interview with an Honors advisor to complete their enrollment as a committed Honors student.
+Honors advisors help students develop plans toward Honors graduation, and consult on Honors Program requirements throughout their program.
 The enrollment process is the door to a community of broad-thinking, engaged scholars and to all of the courses, activities and opportunities the Honors Program offers.

 Honors Curriculum Requirement